-His Excellency the President of the General Authority of Civil Aviation, Mr. Abdulaziz bin Abdullah Al-Duailej, met today with the Ambassador of the Slovak Republic to the Kingdom, Mr. Rudolf Michalka, at the Authority’s headquarters in Riyadh.
-During the meeting, topics of mutual interest were discussed, and ways to enhance cooperation between the two countries in the field of air transport were explored.
+The President of the General Authority of Civil Aviation (GACA), H.E.
+Mr. Abdulaziz bin Abdullah Al-Duailej, met today with H.E.
+Mr. Gerry Cunningham, Ambassador of Ireland to Saudi Arabia, at GACA’s headquarters in Riyadh.
+The two sides discussed topics of mutual interest and explored ways to strengthen bilateral cooperation in the civil aviation sector.

 Was this page useful ?